-Dr. Fridman stays at the forefront of new technology and procedures, ensuring you are receiving the best treatment available for your eyes.
+Dr. Fridman stays at the forefront of new technology and procedures, ensuring you receive the best treatment available for your eyes.
 She specializes in personalized care and will spend as much time as needed with her patients to ensure they are satisfied.

 Dr. Fridman enjoys spending time with her husband and two daughters, traveling, and learning new things.

-In her spare time, Dr. Small enjoys spending time with her husband and 4 children.
+In her spare time, Dr. Small enjoys spending time with her husband and four children.

-David Richards, M.D., P.H.D. received his bachelor degree at Princeton University, his PhD at Cornell, and his Medical Degree at the University of Miami.
-He completed his Ophthalmology Residency at the Medical College of Virginia, Richmond, and his Glaucoma Fellowship at the Bascom Palmer Eye Institute, Miami.
-He is board-certified by American Board of Ophthalmology
+David Richards, M.D., received his bachelor degree at Princeton University, his PhD at Cornell, and his Medical Degree at the University of Miami.
+He completed his ophthalmology residency at the Medical College of Virginia, Richmond, and his glaucoma fellowship at the Bascom Palmer Eye Institute, Miami.
+He is board-certified by American Board of Ophthalmology.

-Dr. Richards previous appointments include: Chief of Ophthalmology at University Community Hospital (now Florida Hospital), Tampa; Chief of Ophthalmology at the J. A. Haley VA Hospital, Tampa; and Chief of the Glaucoma Service, University of South Florida Morsani College of Medicine, and Glaucoma Fallowship directore of University of South Florida Morsani College of Medicine.
+Dr. Richards previous appointments include: Chief of Ophthalmology at University Community Hospital (now Florida Hospital), Tampa; Chief of Ophthalmology at the J. A. Haley VA Hospital, Tampa; and Chief of the Glaucoma Service, University of South Florida Morsani College of Medicine, and Glaucoma Fellowship Director of the University of South Florida Morsani College of Medicine.

 Dr. Richards and his wife Natalia have four grown children and are expecting their first grandchild in June, 2018.

-Scott Friedman, M.D. received his Bachelor of Arts undergraduate degree and Medical degree from University of Missouri.
+Scott Friedman, M.D., received his Bachelor of Arts undergraduate degree and Medical degree from University of Missouri.
 He completed his ophthalmology residency at the University of Missouri and his Retina and Vitreous fellowship at Northwestern University Medical School.
 He is board-certified by the American Board of Ophthalmology.
-Dr. Friedman is deeply involved in numerous researches and clinical studies.
-Furthermore, he is former Assistant Professor and head of Retina Division of Ophthalmology Department at University of Florida in Gainesville, and currently Assistant Clinical Professor in Ophthalmology Department at University of South Florida in Tampa.
+Dr. Friedman is deeply involved in numerous research and clinical studies.
+He is a former Assistant Professor and head of the Retina Division of the Ophthalmology Department at the University of Florida in Gainesville.
+Currently he is an Assistant Clinical Professor in the Ophthalmology Department at the University of South Florida in Tampa.
 Dr. Friedman's goal is to provide state-of-the-art care with compassion for his patients.

-In his spare time, Dr. Friedman enjoys verious sports, musical theater and traveling.
+In his spare time, Dr. Friedman enjoys various sports, musical theater, and traveling.